How to Begin Searching for Colleges

 Luckily, searching for colleges doesn’t have to be hard.
+There are many places—across different geographic locations, including some that may be unfamiliar—to consider.
 In fact, if your child takes advantage of certain resources and keeps an open mind, they might find their ideal school faster than you think.
+Students can enter keywords or specific criteria into online search tools to find personalized college options, and filter results by location, majors, tuition, and more.
+Many platforms also allow users to save schools of interest, making it easier to manage and compare options.

 If your student is preparing to dive into their college search, here are some steps for them to follow.